Our top charities are evidence-backed, thoroughly vetted, underfunded organizations.

 We recommend charities according to how much good additional donations can do.
 We examine charities' overall quality and cost-effectiveness, as well as what more funding would enable them to do.
 We regularly publish discussions of our top charities' strengths and weaknesses.

 Donations to support GiveWell's recommended charities are tax deductible for donors in a number of countries.
 Learn more here.

 Preventing deaths from malaria in sub-Saharan Africa.

-|Malaria is a major problem in sub-Saharan Africa.
-Over 1 million people -- mostly children -- die each year.
-Insecticide-treated bed nets prevent deaths and many other non-fatal cases of malaria and are relatively inexpensive -- about $5 per net.
-(For more details, see our full report on bed nets.)
+Malaria is one of the leading killers of children in Africa.
+Insecticide-treated nets prevent deaths and many other non-fatal cases of malaria and are relatively inexpensive — about $5 per net.
+(For more details, see our full report on nets.)
 We believe that AMF effectively expands access to nets.
 Read More

 Schistosomiasis Control Initiative (SCI)